j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 meta_img: /images/image.jpg
 ---

 *to Dezh, holding a scroll which reads:*
+*I am poured out like water*

+...

-More beautiful because you don't suspect
+More beautiful because you don't suspect,
-and search our lively world and let
+You search our lively world and let
-your rainbow face alight the cornices
+your rainbow face alight in cornices
 of each emotion.
 Goofball.
 Tristessa.
 Principessa.
 Doctor Who?